 1967 Ford Mustang Eleanor GT500 Fastback “Price Reduced to $275,000”

-The Eleanor Mustang was based on a 1967 Mustang fastback and was built by Cinema Vehicle Services with the help of legendary coachbuilder Chip Foose for the Gone In 60 Second’s movie released in the year 2000 and remains one of the worlds most iconic hero cars to date.
+The Gone in 60 seconds Eleanor Mustang was based on a 1967 Mustang fastback and was built by Cinema Vehicle Services with the help of legendary coachbuilder Chip Foose for the Gone In 60 Second’s movie released in the year 2000 and remains one of the worlds most iconic hero cars to date.

 Engine: Original 390 4v Big Block fe engine bored and stroked to 445ci scat crankshaft H beam rods with bolt upgrade JE custom forged pistons 10.5 compression total seal ring package fully balanced mallory metal all ARP main engine bolts studs felpro gasket set solid camtec cam and lifters reconditioned shaft rocker set up edelbrock alloy heads stainless valves pac valve springs edelbrock intake manifold 925cfm proform carburetor full custom ice ignition system new oil pump clevite engine bearings inc new cam bearings all machine work done by advanced performance machining.

 Trans: 5 speed manual Tremic TKO-600 with McLoud steel 24 ounce counter weight flywheel, McLoud 11″ clutch and movie correct Shelby gear shifter with “Go Baby Go” Nitrous button (not functional).

 Front End: RRS Phase 3 strut and brake conversion.
 RRS RHD Power rack and pinion steering, RRS race breed pump with RRS shock tower notching kit.

 Rear end: 9 inch with RRS disc brake conversion.